Jury orders Monsanto to pay nearly $290M in Roundup trial

 He developed a bad rash and was diagnosed with lymphoma in 2014, when he was 42.
 Johnson, who is now 46, did not answer calls requesting comment on the verdict.

-The jurors at San Francisco's Superior Court of California, who deliberated for nearly three days, found that Monsanto failed to warn Johnson and other consumers about the risks posed by its weed-killing products.
+The jurors in the Superior Court of California, who deliberated for nearly three days, found that Monsanto failed to warn Johnson and other consumers about the risks posed by its weed-killing products.

 Lawyer in Monsanto trial reacts to verdictAug.10.201801:42